muhamed-droid/WC2026/README.md

 13. JavaDoc documentation (1 point)
 14. Using .properties files for configuration (1 point)

 I picked up one interesting application to work on.
-It is called WC2026.
+It is named WC2026.
 World cup 2026 is a simulation of the world cup 2026.
 User can start simulation, pick teams to participate in the world cup.
 User needs to place teams in groups, respecting certain restrictions.